 Once you implement your morning routine, you need to take time to evaluate how it’s going.
 You need to know if it’s actually working for you.
 There’s no sense in continuing something if you’re not seeing the results you want.

-Every week, I recommend reviewing how the week went (I do this in The Productivity Planner).
+Every week, I recommend reviewing how the week went.
 If you don’t like the results you’re seeing, make changes.

 A Final Note!